caylaj23/caylaj23/README.md

 </div>
 </div>

-## Hello!
-I'm Cayla, I'm an anime fan with a passion for herbalism, urban farming and software engineering!
-When I'm not watching anime,  you'll find me working on ways to implement urban farming in my community or coding full-stack projects.
-I'm driven to use my skills to positively impact and uplift my community.
+## Hello and Welcome!
+I’m Cayla —an anime enthusiast, herbalist, and software engineer dedicated to creating positive change.
+With a strong passion for urban farming and coding, I spend my time building full-stack projects and exploring ways to support food security in my community.
+Whether I’m immersed in anime, herbalism, or writing code, I’m motivated by the impact technology and sustainable practices can have in uplifting communities.
+Thank you for stopping by, and I look forward to connecting!

 # Languages